Start when you're ready

 Attention and Perception

-- Analyze the role of perception in cognitive psychology.
+- Determine the role of perception in cognition.

-- Describe the four levels of language structure and processing.
+- Determine the processes of language production and comprehension.

-- Analyze the role of language processing in cognitive psychology.
+- Analyze the role of language production and comprehension in cognition.

 Reasoning and Problem Solving

-- Analyze the role of perception, attention, memory, and language in reasoning and problem solving.
+- Analyze the role of reasoning processes in cognition.